National Yo-Yo Day

 Over time, yo-yos have become an increasingly beloved toy for people of all ages to enjoy.
 The term "yo-yo" wasn't coined until 1920 when a man named Pedro Flores began manufacturing the gadgets at his factory in California.
 He gave the iconic toy its modern-day name and it's been a hit ever since.
 Did you know that Presidents Kennedy, Johnson, and Nixon were all fans of the yo-yo?
 They would often show off their skills in the White House!

 Today, celebrate this remarkable and historic toy.
-Practice a few tricks and host your own competition to see who amongst your friends has true yo-yo talent!
+Practice a few tricks and host your own video competition to see who amongst your friends has true yo-yo talent!